Oranges, Pinks, Corals, and More: Get On This Paint Color Trend

 Blush is meant to flatter your face, and colors inspired by the makeup-bag staple can do the same for your walls.
 Look for great combos to hit the right note with these pinky shades.
 "Ground bold coral with black and white.
 Pair pink with a classic gray for a sophisticated look," says Nicole White Quinn, a Miami designer.

 How do you keep soft colors looking sophisticated?
-Watch and learn our expert tips.
+It's not hard when you know the tips!
+Watch and learn our expert advice.

 Whether they're energetic orange or subtle pink, mangoes offer plenty of color inspiration and are perfect for adding warmth and energy to a space.
 "These shades bring such warmth to a space, and it can be fun to just saturate the room with an orange glow.
 Layer in yellows and golds, copper and brass, and rich dark woods," color and pattern expert Khristian A. Howell says.